 What Is VTone?

-VTone is part of the EmpowerRF platform and delivers gentle electrical pulses through a vaginal probe to stimulate muscle contractions.
+VTone is part of the EmpowerRF platform, delivering gentle electrical pulses through a vaginal probe to stimulate muscle contractions.
 It’s designed to improve:

 - Stress urinary incontinence